-Dropping out of hyperspace, the Corvette could not keep the Imperial Star Destroyer at bay and was overtaken in a high-orbit gunfight, which visible at least to some residents of Tatooine below.
-In a cut scene from ANH hope, the young Luke Skywalker observes the fracas from the sands of Tattoine.
+Vader's Devastator tracked the Tantive IV and followed it to Tatooine.
+Dropping out of hyperspace, the corvette could not keep the Imperial Star Destroyer at bay.
+Overtaken in a high-orbit gunfight, visible at least to some residents of Tatooine below (based on a deleted scene from A New Hope, where the young Luke Skywalker observes the conflict from the sands of Tatooine).

-While we do not know the exact distance between the planets of Scarif to Tatooine the time between the two key moments of the escape and then capture, may have been one to several hours.
+While we do not know the exact distance between the planets of Scarif to Tatooine, the time between the two key moments of the escape and then capture may have been one to several hours.